wakeuplabs-io/starkware-private-erc20/README.md

 `transfer_from` works pretty similar to `transfer`.
 2 Notes will be created (one for the receiver and 1 for the change of the owner) and one nullified.
 The main difference with `transfer` is the limit on how much we can transfer and who actually does this transfer.

 As per the limit of amount we store an `allowance_hash` onchain.
 This is the `hash(owner_address, spender_address, amount)` and we verify through circuits this hashes transition is correct.
+We store this associated to `hash(owner_address, spender_address)`.

 As per allowing a third party to do the transfers we'll do that by verifying spender owns `spender_address` specified in the `allowance_hash`.
 We also need to allow spender to know which commitments to use for payment to properly assemble the output commitments and nullifiers.
 For this last thing we have 2 options:
 - Sharing with spender specific commitment details.
 This is the most private option but also the most limited, if new commitments were coming in, spender won't be capable fo using them, or if user uses the shared commitments same.
 Also requires having enough balance at the moment of the approval.